Workplace Bullying Prevention

 If your organisation doesn’t have a current policy, WorkSafe NZ has an example template here.

-For more information on what your workplace can do to keep your staff safe from bullying, check out our workplace bullying prevention information and resources or download our Pink Shirt Day Workplace toolkit.
+For more information on what your workplace can do to keep your staff safe from bullying, check out our workplace bullying prevention information and resources or download our Pink Shirt Day Workplace guide.

 To help your workplace prioritise mental health to ensure employees have improved wellbeing, greater morale and higher job satisfaction visit our Working Well Guide and Resources.